Anand-kumar96/Natours-app/README.md

   - A regular user can not add a tour to their list of favorite tours when it is already a favorite.
 * Credit card Payment
+  - Except admin any user can book any tour via doing credit card payment.